cultuurnet/apidocs/projects/uitdatabank/docs/exceptions.md

 * name
 * address*

-Fields marked with an `*` are not yet indexed under the `completeLanguages` property and are not taken into account when calculating for completed languages.
+Fields marked with an `*` are not yet indexed under the `completedLanguages` property and are not taken into account when calculating for completed languages.

 ## bookingInfo